-All characteristic of that rarest and most magnificent breed: Genuine Sonoran Devil Dog.
-So rare, the AKA doesn't even have one registered.
+All characteristics of that rarest and most magnificent breed: Genuine Sonoran Devil Dog.
+So rare, the AKA doesn’t even have one registered.

 It wasn’t long before we were certain of our good fortune.
 One day Ms. Karen was working in her garden and Bud started to bark at something in the bushes a few feet away.
 But this wasn’t his usual bark.
 Bud despises coyotes (except when they’re singing in the distance).
 When they come up around the fence line, he gives them his most ferocious bark-growl-bark.
 The hair on his back stands straight up.
 We had become accustomed to the sound.
 It’s deep and full – the kind that strikes terror in little bunnies.
 In BunnyLand he’s known as The Great Beast.

 But now he was barking at something in the bushes and the sound was high-pitched, easily distinguishable from his regular coyote bark.
 We went to investigate.
-Sure enough, a five foot Diamondback, coiled and ready to strike at Ms. Karen.
+Sure enough, a five-foot Diamondback rattler, coiled and ready to strike at Ms. Karen.

 We’ve heard that “snake-bark” many times since.
 Sometimes it’s just Elmo, our resident gopher snake who looks almost exactly like a rattler.
 But, usually, it’s a rattler.
 The Devil Dog keeps Ms. Karen’s gardens safe from bunnies and us humans safe from rattlesnakes.
 For that, we have honored Bud by naming our little company after him.
 He doesn’t seem to mind.